kristindawn/DC_OpenRefineTufts/_episodes/01-working-with-openrefine.md

 >
 > > ## Solution
 > >
 > > 1.
-For the column `yr` do `Facet` > `Text facet`.
-A box will appear in the left panel showing that there are 26 unique entries in
+For the column `YEAR` do `Facet` > `Text facet`.
+A box will appear in the left panel showing that there are 10 unique entries in
 > > this column.
 > > 2.
-By default, the column `yr` is formatted as Text.
-You can change the format by doing `Edit cells` > `Common transforms` >
+By default, the column `YEAR` is formatted as Text - you can tell this by the fact that the values are in black.
+You can change the
-> > `To number`.
-Doing `Facet` > `Numeric facet` creates a box in the left panel that shows a histogram of the number of
+> >format by doing `Edit cells` > `Common transforms` > `To number`.
+Doing `Facet` > `Numeric facet` creates a box in the left panel that
-> > entries per year.
+> >shows a histogram of the number of entries per year.
 Notice that the data is shown as a number, not a date.
-If you instead transform the column to a date, the
-> > program will assume all entries are on January 1st of the year.
+> >DO NOT DO THIS BUT: If you instead transform the column to a date, the program will assume all entries are on January 1st of the year.
 > > 3.
 After creating a facet, click `Sort by count` in the facet box.
 The year with the most observations is 1997.
 The least is 1977.
 > >
+> {: .solution}
+{: .challenge}

+## Split
+*Creating multiple columns from one based on a particular character*

+If data in a column needs to be split into multiple columns, and the parts are separated by a common separator (say a comma or a space), you can use that separator to divide up the pieces into their own columns.

+1. We want to split the `Route Date` column into separate colums for the date and the location.
+2. Click the down arrow at the top of the `Route Date` column.
+Choose `Edit Column` > `Split into several columns...`
+3. In the pop-up, in the `Separator` box, replace the comma with a space.
+4. Uncheck the box that says `Remove this column`.
+This will leave the original column.
+It is always good to have this information to go back to.
+5. Click `OK`.
+You'll get some new columns called `Route Date 1`, `Route Date 2`, and so on.
+6. Notice that in some cases there are columns for `Route Date 3` and `Route Date 4`.
+Why is this?
+What do you think we can do to fix this?

+> ## Solution
+>
+> The entries that have data in `Route Date 3` and `Route Date 4` had place names with spaces in them.
+We _could_ fix these manually but
+> if we had more data we would definitely want to find a better way to split the columns.
+One options is to use the `by field lengths`
+> option in the `Split` menu.
+You can use

+{: .solution}

+*PRO TIP:* Sometimes editing is a lot of trial an error.
+Don't be discouraged if it isn't quite right the first time.

+> ## Exercise
+>
+> Try to change the name of the second new column to "species".
+How can you correct the problem you encounter?
+>
+> > ## Solution
+> >
+> > On the `scientificName 2` column, click the down arrow and then `Edit column` > `Rename this column`.
+Type "species" into the box
+> > that appears.
+A pop-up will appear that says `Another column already named species`.
+This is because there is another column
+> > where we've recorded the species abbreviation.
+You can choose another name like `speciesName` for this column or change the other
+> > `species` column you can change the name to `speciesAbbreviation`.
 > {: .solution}
 {: .challenge}
 ## Clustering

 In OpenRefine, clustering means "finding groups of different values that might be alternative representations of the same thing".
 For example, the two strings `New York` and `new york` are very likely to refer to the same concept and just have capitalization differences.
 Likewise, `Gödel` and `Godel` probably refer to the same person.
 Clustering is a very powerful tool for cleaning datasets which contain misspelled or mistyped entries.
 OpenRefine has several clustering algorithms built in.
 Experiment with them, and learn more about these algorithms and how they work.